-- 86. There are a number of mechanisms by which total removals from the fishery can be adjusted if circumstances dictate.
-These are: - a) adjusting the TAC; - b) changes in minimum legal size (MLS) limits; - c) adjustments to escapement provisions; - d) closed seasons; - e) fishing method restrictions; - f) effort controls; - g) closed areas; - h) adjustments to commercial quotas and amateur bag limits; - i) limitations on the numbers of participants in the fishery; - j) improved handling to reduce sub-legal mortality; - k) protection of soft-shelled lobsters and berried females. - l) effective enforcement which provides a greater deterrent to illegal fishing; - m) effective compliance services, such as education, which encourages voluntary compliance; and, - n) maximised voluntary compliance with fisheries laws by fishers.
+- 91. There are a number of mechanisms by which total removals from the fishery can be adjusted if circumstances dictate.
+These are: - a) adjusting the TAC; - b) changes in minimum legal size (MLS) limits; - c) adjustments to escapement provisions; - d) closed seasons; - e) fishing method restrictions; - f) effort controls; - g) closed areas; - h) adjustments to commercial quotas and amateur bag limits; - i) limitations on the numbers of participants in the fishery; - j) improved handling to reduce sub-legal mortality; - k) protection of soft-shelled lobsters and berried females. - l) effective enforcement which provides a greater deterrent to illegal fishing;

+- m) effective compliance services, such as education, which encourages voluntary compliance; and, - n) maximised voluntary compliance with fisheries laws by fishers.

-MATTERS CONSIDERED BY NRLMG IN 2005
+MATTERS CONSIDERED BY NRLMG IN 2006

-MATTERS CONSIDERED IN 2005
+7. MATTERS CONSIDERED IN 2006

-- 87. The NRLMG has given consideration to a number of rock lobster fisheries management issues during 2005.
-The most important of these are: - a) the 2005 stock assessment outcome for CRA 4. - b) the operation of the NSS (CRA 7 and CRA 8) Management Procedure which results in TAC increases for both stocks from April 2006; - c) the development of an agreed management procedure for the CRA 3 stock; - d) the development of a Medium Term Research Plan for rock lobster fisheries. - e) changes to regulations that apply to landing, receiving and processing rock lobsters taken from the Southland Concession Area; - f) changes to regulations to remove the commercial closed season in CRA 7; - 88.
-The Group continued to review roles, functions, accountability, and responsibilities in anticipation of the completion of the Fishery Plan framework, and in the expectation of a satisfactory resolution to the outstanding definition of amateur fishing rights. - 89.
-In 2005 a primary function of the NRLMG was to conduct Rock Lobster Research Planning, and in that role considered the full range research activities for the period 2005 to 2007 considered relevant to the agreed plan and strategic vision for rock lobster fisheries.
+- 92. The NRLMG has given consideration to a number of rock lobster fisheries management issues during 2006.
+The most important of these are: - a) research programme activities, including the 2006 stock assessment outcome for CRA 7 and CRA 8; - b) proposed changes to regulations to remove the commercial closed season in CRA 7 (Otago rock lobster fishery); - c) proposed implementation of a catch identification initiative previously recommended by the NRLMG; - d) the ongoing CRA 3 User Group forum; - 93.
+In 2006 a primary function of the NRLMG was to conduct Rock Lobster Research Planning, and in that role considered the full range research activities for the period 2006 to 2008 considered relevant to the agreed plan and strategic vision for rock lobster fisheries.

-7. RESEARCH ACTIVITIES
+8. RESEARCH ACTIVITIES

-2005 Rock Lobster Research Programme
+2006 Rock Lobster Research Programme

-- 90. The NZ RLIC commenced the first sequence of the three year CRA 2003-01 research contract that incorporates extensive stock monitoring coverage, stock assessments, and the maintenance and development of management procedures incorporating harvest control rules. - 91.
+- 94. In 2006 the NZ RLIC in collaboration with sub-contracted stock monitoring and stock assessment providers commenced the final sequence of the three year CRA 2003-01 research contract.
+This contract incorporates extensive stock monitoring coverage, stock assessments, and the maintenance and development of management procedures incorporating harvest control rules. - 95.
+Stock Assessment scientists completed the draft CRA 4 Management Procedure that may guide future decisions as to seasonal commercial catch limits for the stock. - 96.
 NIWA continued the annual monitoring of rock lobster larval settlement.
-Work continues to attempt to establish some correlation between settlement and future abundance that may be useful to inform management responses in anticipation of seasonal variability in stock abundance. - 92.
-Stock Assessment scientists completed the draft CRA 3 Management Procedure that will guide future TAC and sustainability decisions for the stock. - 93.
-In May 2005 the NRLMG received a report authored by Dr Paul Breen in which the effects of rock lobster fishing on the marine environment were described and evaluated against current research knowledge and standards. - 94.
-In November 2005 the NRLMG received a report authored by Breen, Haist, Kim and Starr "The CRA 4 Assessment Simplified" which will be useful in increasing stakeholder understanding of important but complex assessment processes and methodology.
+Work continues to attempt to establish some correlation between settlement and future abundance that may be useful to inform management responses in anticipation of seasonal variability in stock abundance.